Zaenaria/room-sprawl/README.md

 # The game!
 The project consists of a very simple little exploration game, called Room Sprawl.
 The player moves from room to room, sometimes picking up items and using them to unlock other rooms.

+Think a simple Zork type exploration game with buttons instead of text.

 Have a look at [CONTRIBUTING.md](CONTRIBUTING.md) and [HOW-TO-PLAY.md](HOW-TO-PLAY.md) to get started.